rlemaigre/Easy-DnD/README.md

 ### Props
 Prop Name | Type / Default | Description
 --------- | -------------- | -----------
-`tag` | Any | This prop can be used to customize the root of the template, Can refer to a custom Vue component, including its props, slots, scoped slots and listeners.
+`tag` | Any | This prop can be used to customize the root of the template, Can refer to a custom Vue component, including its props, slots and listeners.

 ### Demo
 https://codesandbox.io/s/example-1-gvwsw

 ![demo](img/vid2.gif)

-&nbsp;\
-&nbsp;\
 &nbsp;\
 &nbsp;
 ## DropList